EasonShi0624/EasonShi0624.github.io/_pages/about.md

 In this project, I utilized a light-weight CNN based autoencoder to learn representations of a fusion image dataset for a task evaluated by reconstruction loss and recognition accuracy.
 Multiple techniques such as batch-norm, residue connection, self-attention, and data augmentation are used are improving model performance. <br>

-This project was for the final competition of CSCI-SHU 360 Machine Learning and achieved a full score eventually.
+This project was for the final competition of CSCI-SHU 360 Machine Learning and achieved a full score ranking top 20%.
 Codes are available on
 <strong style="color: #4b6aa1;">
   <a href="https://github.com/EasonShi0624/25Spring_Machine_Learning" style="color: #4b6aa1; text-decoration: none;"> Github </a>
 </strong>.